fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/journal-entries.md

 </details>

-## Creating and managing journal entries
+## Creating and Managing Journal Entries

 While Fiskl automates much of the process there are many reasons why you would need to manually create and edit journal entries.